yadygarnica/dot-net-core-lab/README.md

 # DotNetCoreLab

-Aplication template in dot net core with:
+Application template in dot.net core with:
  - Onion architecture.
  - Automaping of the appsettings.json.
  - Integration with swagger and web api versioning.